-Read Blog: 5 National Parks in Meghalaya
+Read the Blog: Five National Parks in Meghalaya

-Top 15 Scenic Waterfalls In Meghalaya
+Top 15 Scenic Waterfalls in Meghalaya

-1. Nohkalikai Falls:- The Queen of Waterfalls
+1. Nohkalikai Falls: The Queen of Waterfalls

 3. Bishop and Beadon Falls: A Twin Waterfalls Paradise in Shillong